harmony-ai-solutions/quickstart/memory_bank/techContext.md

 - **Quickstart Repository Path**: Harmony Link's UI now requires the path to this quickstart repository to discover and manage integrations.
 - **UI-driven Configuration**: Users can configure Docker Compose files for individual services (e.g., Text-Generation WebUI, Harmony Speech Engine) directly through the Harmony Link UI.
 These configurations are saved in the `.automation/` directory.
 - **UI-driven Control**: Start, stop, and restart external AI service containers directly from the Harmony Link UI.
-- **Centralized Orchestration**: Harmony Link acts as a privileged Docker client, capable of executing `docker compose` commands for the services defined in this repository.
+- **Centralized Orchestration**: Harmony Link acts as a privileged Docker client, capable of executing `docker compose` commands for the services defined in this repository, even when Harmony Link itself is containerized.
 - **Corrected Template Paths**: `env_file` and `volumes` paths in integration templates (e.g., `text-generation-webui`, `harmony-speech-engine`) have been adjusted from `../` to `../../` to correctly resolve when deployed via Harmony Link's `.automation` directory.
 - **Docker Compose Labels**: All integration services in the templates now include `com.docker.compose.project` and `com.docker.compose.service` labels for accurate container discovery and grouping by Harmony Link.